 AD – We received these items for the purpose of this post.
 All opinions are our own.
 Before a New Year starts I like to make sure I have everything in order and that means being super organised.
 John just goes with the flow and is happy to go along with any plans I make.
 Generally, I just need to ask him to book the time off work or make sure the dates are okay.
 Being the person that keeps track of everything for not only myself but John and Erin as well means needing some items to help me

-AD – We received products for the purpose of this post.
-All opinions are our own.
-The New Year is just around the corner and while I don’t really make resolutions as such, I do like to start the year in a certain way.
+AD – Gifted items The New Year is just around the corner and while I don’t really make resolutions as such, I do like to start the year in a certain way.
 Just before Christmas I like to have a good clean up and clear out of things we don’t want or need.
 Right after Christmas I like to get really organised and put things away as soon as possible to make sure life can get back to normal quickly and without any hassle.
-I think starting the New
+I think starting the New Year being tidy and organised can really help you to have

 In the middle of November I received an email I never could have expected.
 The email was to call a meeting at Erin’s nursery and the private school attached to it.
 Unfortunately, the meeting was full of bad news and we were told that unless a miracle happened, the school and nursery would be closing in either 2 or 4 weeks.
 Shocked and upset cannot even begin to cover how I felt.
 We had spent a whole year going to open days to get Erin ready for this nursery and we knew that we picked the right place for her.